MetaCell/c-elegans-app/ingestion/format-ingestion.md

 Segmentation files are json files that encode positions on neuron labels.
 They MUST follow the file path naming scheme: `**/*s<slice>.json`, where slice is a positive integer.

+## Synapses

+Synapses files are json files that encode positions on synapses labels.
+They MUST follow the file path naming scheme: `**/*s<slice>.json`, where slice is a positive integer.

 ## EM data

 Electromagnetic data MUST follow the file path namming scheme: `**/<slice>/<y>_<x>_<z>.jpg`, where `slice`, `x`, `y` and `z` are positive integers.